 Many of us encounter duplicate contact records in Salesforce, but why do they exist if all data is supposed to be cleaned and validated in MDM before populating in Salesforce?
 The answer depends on the kind if duplicate you encounter.

-NOTE FOR ECOMM SPECIALISTS The current process for duplicate resolution is adding identified duplicates to the DCR spreadsheet.
+NOTE FOR ECOMM SPECIALISTS The current process for duplicate resolution is creating a New DCR (Related > Data Change Requests) in Salesforce.
 Contact Daniella Torres if you have questions or concerns.